 Due to the fact that the VAT is a tax which has to be paid by the final consumer, countries will expect businesses to register with them in order to make these businesses pay the local VAT.

-Keep in mind: For electronic or digital services to consumers there are no distance selling thresholds.
+Note: For electronic or digital services to consumers there are no distance selling thresholds.

 Distance Selling Regulations in Europe